aabriism/aabriism.github.io/iconography/index.md

 # Iconography and Music

 One of the most lovely things about religion is that the community shares icongraphy and music.
-I hope that one day, if there are any followers of Aabriism, that we have some.
+I hope that one day we have some.

 The one thing I can see quite clearly in my mind is a picture.
 It is a night scene.
 There is a large abri (an angled stone cliff face in this case), with a shelter built up next to it.
 There is a fire in front of the shelter and people sitting around it smiling, laughing, discussing, and drinking something warm out of cups.